beatagliscinska/AssetGuardian/README.md

 ### General Information
 AssetGuardian is a Django-powered application designed for efficient exploration and management of IT assets.

-Crafted by a team of Python developers, the project embraces the MVP (Minimum Viable Product) approach, allowing for rapid development and iteration.
-Tasks included brainstorming business ideas, architecting, logical design, and implementing front-end elements.
+Crafted by a trio of Python developers in just 42 hours, the project embraces the MVP (Minimum Viable Product) approach, enabling rapid development and iteration.
+Tasks included brainstorming business ideas, architectural design, logical implementation, and integrating front-end elements.

 With a well-defined task allocation, the team brought the envisioned concepts to fruition, culminating in the creation of this application.